Orange zest twist

 Aromatised, tamed bourbon with complex maraschino notes.
 Basically, a Whiskey Old Fashioned with maraschino in place of sugar syrup.
-Surprisingly dry, thanks to generous dashes of orange and angostura bitters.
+Surprisingly dry, helped by generous dashes of orange and aromatic bitters.

-Origin: The first known reference to the Fancy Free appears in Crosby Gaige's 1940 Cocktail Guide and Ladies' Companion as follows:
+The first known reference to the Fancy Free appears in Crosby Gaige's 1940 Cocktail Guide and Ladies' Companion.